k21971/EvilHack/doc/evilhack-changelog.md

 - Debug hints file tweak
 - Fix: prevent the spell 'change metal to wood' reverting objects back to their base material
+- Fix: prevent races that gain flying intrinsic from losing it when they polymorph and stay in their original form